-The following chart, from Blau and Kahn (2017)1 shows the evolution of the adjusted and unadjusted gender pay gap in the US.
+The chart here, from Blau and Kahn (2017) shows the evolution of the adjusted and unadjusted gender pay gap in the US.1

 More precisely, the chart shows the evolution of female to male wage ratios in three different scenarios: (i) Unadjusted; (ii) Adjusted, controlling for gender differences in human capital, i.e. education and experience; and (iii) Adjusted, controlling for a full range of covariates, including education, experience, job industry and occupation, among others.
 The difference between 100% and the full specification (the green bars) is the “unexplained” residual.2